Last updated on May 7th, 2018

 Tourists from India, Bangladesh and Maldives, you have to arrange everything yourself unless you travel through a local tour operator in Bhutan.

 Ngultrum is at par with INR.
 Indian currency is also accepted as legal tender in Bhutan.
-However, shops hotels generally don’t accept INR 500 and 2000.
+However, shops and hotels generally don’t accept INR 500 and 2000 on the ground of being counterfeited notes.

 Just like in any other countries, you cannot come to Bhutan carrying more than USD 10,000 and above without a declaration.